What is Team SpecNG?

 Robert Bergström is the one that does all the graphics and animations.
 He has also done some minor programming, has optimized and fixed some sounds, and is constantly coming with ideas about the projects.
 Furthermore, he is the designer and webmaster of the Team SpecNG site, nowadays powered by WordPress.

-Hopefully my knowledge in Level Design can contribute to the remakes.
-As I studied 1,5 years of Level Design and I’m still doing lots of it, that may help some.
+Hopefully his knowledge in Level Design can contribute to the remakes.
+As he studied 1,5 years of Level Design and also got an education in Blender.

 Mail Robert: firstname.lastname@example.org